 In what products does Fazer use palm oil?

-At Fazer, palm oil is used in the production of laminated coffee breads, biscuits, in some confectionery fillings and margarines.
+At Fazer, palm oil is used in the production of some laminated coffee breads, biscuits, confectionery fillings and margarines.

 Why does Fazer use palm oil?

 Palm oil has very good technological properties and that’s why it’s quite commonly used in the bakery and food industry.
 To create the right texture, solid fat is required in Fazer’s products like laminated coffee breads, biscuits and in some confectionery fillings.
 Palm oil is used in several fat blends as the solid part together with liquid oils.
 Otherwise fat blends would be too soft or liquid.

 Fat blend = A mixture of various fat components (e.g. margarines and filling fats).

 Is there a way to replace palm oil?
 Does Fazer have plans to replace palm oil?

 Fazer is constantly putting R&D efforts to develop sustainable and healthy food products.
 In the future, Fazer will investigate ways to increase the use of fats, oils and other ingredients with better environmental footprint and nutritional quality than palm oil.

 At Fazer we see that using palm oil is the best option in some of our products.
 When using palm oil we always support sustainable palm oil production through purchasing the RSPO-certified palm oil.

 Palm oil has very good technological properties and the production process of margarines has been modified during the past years in order to avoid trans fats.
 This shift has led to an increase in use of palm oil as it is a naturally solid fat.
 As palm oil is the highest-yielding vegetable oil crop, replacing it with other vegetable oil would mean that much more land would be needed for the cultivation of other tropical oil crops such as coconut or shea.